Randomization-Based Inference for Average Treatment Effects in Inexactly Matched Observational Studies: Acknowledgement

 \section{Acknowledgement}

 The authors thank Rebecca Betensky, Colin Fogarty, Hyunseung Kang, Samuel Pimentel, and Bo Zhang for the helpful discussions and comments.
 The work of Siyu Heng was supported in part by NIH Grant R21DA060433 and an NYU Research Catalyst Prize.
-The work of Zijian Guo was partly supported by NIH R01LM013614, NIH R01AG086379, and NSF DMS 2413107.
+The work of Zijian Guo was partly supported by NIH R01LM013614, NIH R01AG086379, and NSF DMS 2413107, when he was a faculty member at the Rutgers University in the United States.